 Delta SkyMiles are truly a mixed bag.
 There are some great ways to use them, like the frequent SkyMiles flash sales we post here.
 And then there are some not so great ways to use them, like exorbitantly expensive flights or using them to upgrade to Comfort Plus or First Class.
 But one of our favorite ways to use SkyMiles is the Delta Pay with Miles feature.

 This quirky perk is unique to Delta among the major U.S. airlines, and it’s available only to Delta SkyMiles credit cardholders.
-Rather than charging an ever-changing amount of miles for your flight, this feature bases the miles you need on the cash fare – every SkyMile is worth a cent.
+Rather than charging an ever-changing amount of miles for your flight like a normal SkyMiles, this feature bases the miles you need on the cash fare – making every SkyMile is worth a cent toward your flight.

 What Is Delta Pay With Miles?

-This benefit allows card members to use their SkyMiles at a rate of one cent each to discount the cash rate of a Delta ticket.
-Regardless of the ticket price, cardholders can reduce the cost of their ticket by $50 for every 5,000 SkyMiles you elect to use.
-And because of this, you must have a minimum of 5,000 SkyMiles in your account to take advantage of the feature.
+This benefit allows card members to use their SkyMiles as if they were cash instead.
+Regardless of the ticket price, cardholders can reduce the cost of their ticket by $50 for every 5,000 SkyMiles they use.
+That means you must have a minimum of 5,000 SkyMiles in your account to use Pay with Miles.

 The best part?
 Delta Pay with Miles tickets are eligible to earn Medallion Qualifying Miles (MQMs) and Medallion Qualifying Segments (MQSs) where standard award tickets are not.
-In addition to this, you will earn SkyMiles on any part of a fare that you pay with cash when using Pay with Miles.
+If you don’t cover the whole cost of the flight with miles, you will also earn SkyMiles on any part of a fare that you pay with cash when using Pay with Miles.

 Using Delta Pay with Miles to Book Flight Deals